pattespatte/design-patterns-test/_drafts/readme.md

 ---
 layout: default
 title: Drafts
-published: false
+published: false      # Will not be built in Github Pages
-status: draft
+status: draft         # Will get "draft" as a label
-parent: -
+parent: ""            # No parent
-nav_exclude: true     # Hidden from navigation
+nav_exclude: true     # Will not be part of the navigation
-search_exclude: true  # Hidden from search
+search_exclude: true  # Will not show up in search
 ---

 # Hide a page